WGLab/LinkedSV/README.md

 LinkedSV will output two files, `prefix.raw_svcalls.bedpe` and `prefix.filtered_svcalls.bedpe`.
 In most cases, you only need to look at the `prefix.filtered_svcalls.bedpe`.

 The BEDPE format was defined by bedtools (https://bedtools.readthedocs.io/en/latest/content/general-usage.html).
-I can be used to concisely describe disjoint genome features, such as structural variations or paired-end sequence alignments.
+It can be used to concisely describe disjoint genome features, such as structural variations or paired-end sequence alignments.

 The `prefix.filtered_svcalls.bedpe` file contains one SV per line with the following tab-delimited columns: